project-open-data/project-open-data.github.io/v1.1/schema.md

 Dataset Fields
 -----------------------------
 See the *[Further Metadata Field Guidance](#further-metadata-field-guidance)* section to learn more about the use of each element, including the range of valid entries where appropriate.
-Consult the [field mappings](/v1.1/metadata-resources#field-mappings) to find the equivalent v1.0, DCAT, Schema.org, and CKAN fields.

 {: .table .table-striped}
 Field                                                      | Label                     | Definition      | Required